 Refunds for services that are voluntarily not used by you cannot be made.

-equipment.
-We will frequently hike trails ranging from easy to moderate.
-Some hotels do not have elevators.
-If you have any special needs or any physical condition that you feel might prevent you from fully participating, please contact Strabo Tours with your
+If you have any special needs or any physical condition that you feel might prevent you from fully participating, please contact Strabo Tours with your concerns (607-756-8676).